Shopify/web-configs/Decision records/08 - We use dedicated files to store GraphQL documents.md

 * It requires no additional configuration (in comparison, dedicated GraphQL files require both a [Webpack loader](https://github.com/apollographql/graphql-tag#webpack-preprocessing-with-graphql-tagloader) and a [Jest loader](https://github.com/remind101/jest-transform-graphql), though these are handled automatically by Sewing Kit)
 * It reduces the amount of flipping between files a developer must do to understand the full nature of a component, which is particularly useful for smaller components

-However, we believe that dedicated GraphQL files offer many more benefits.
+However, dedicated GraphQL files offer many more benefits.
 Not only is this approach consistent with mobile, but it also provides the following attractive features:

 * No GraphQL runtime is required, which can remove a significant chunk of bundle size (template literals can be precompiled, but it requires [additional configuration](https://github.com/gajus/babel-plugin-graphql-tag))
 * It offers a much nicer hook for inserting code generated types (because GraphQL files must be imported, we can create sibling `.d.ts` files that export the required types.
 In contrast, inline queries offer no obvious place to insert such types)